vedant-im10/MyLearnings/Artificial Intelligence for Everyone/Course_Learning.md

 **3.2 Communication and Collaboration**

 - Technical Communication: I became adept at explaining complex AI concepts to both technical and non-technical audiences.
 Whether through documentation, presentations, or collaborative discussions, I learned to convey technical details clearly and effectively.
-- Team Collaboration: Working on AI projects often involved collaborating with others.
+- Team Collaboration: Working on AI projects often involves collaborating with others.
 I honed my ability to work as part of a team, contributing ideas, providing feedback, and integrating the work of others to achieve common goals.

 **3.3 Adaptability and Continuous Learning**